Raiders of the Lost Horcrux:

 And there is no question that Bellatrix is utterly loyal.

-And it turns out that we were on the right track in suspecting that she also had custody of one of the Horcruxes, too.
-We were just wrong about which one.
+And it certainly turns out that we were on the right track in suspecting that she also had custody of one of the Horcruxes.
+We were just a bit off regarding which one.

 Dumbledore appears to have never questioned the reading that Voldemort created the inner chamber of the sea cave in which the Locket was allegedly first hidden.
 But Dumbledore admits that he makes mistakes.
 And that when he does they are apt to be huge ones.
-I thought this may turn out to be be one of those, although probably not a truly significant one.
+I thought this may turn out to be be one of those, although if it was a mistake, it probably was not a truly significant one.

 It is certainly designed to a far older tradition.

 We already know that Voldemort likes to pay return visits to the scenes of what he regards as his triumphs.
 He takes possession of those places too, if he can.
-We know he returned to the Riddle house, and he probably owned it.
+We know he returned to the Riddle house, and by the time of his frst defeat he probably already owned it.
 He returned to the Gaunt hovel to hide the Ring, unless he entrusted that job to an underling — which I very much doubt — and he probably owned the Gaunt property too.
-At least it would probably say so if you went looking through the land records.
+At least it would probably say as much if you went looking through the land records.

 And, if he also returned to the sea cave in which he had terrorized two of his fellow orphans, he may well have realized upon his return as an adult, as Albus did, that this was a place that had “known magic”.